 “Men on the other hand, perhaps don’t necessarily share the same level of emotional connection with their friends, or even family members,” she adds.
 “Research suggests they also tend to miss physical intimacy slightly more than women.”

 The results chime with another recent study by market research firm Mintel, which found that single women living in Britain were significantly happier with their relationship status, compared to single men.

 The upsides of singledom

 It’s good news in this latest survey too, as singletons listed a raft of benefits they associated with going solo.
 These included greater independence (61%), time to pursue new hobbies (33%), making the most of nights out (24%), and sexual freedom (10%).

 “It’s important that we regard being single as a lifestyle choice which may change at any time, and avoid making judgements about people’s relationship status,” says Chris Sherwood, chief executive at Relate.
 “Unnecessary pressure from friends, family, and society can lead people to start a relationship before they’re ready or understand what they want from it.”

-Celebrate your freedom in 2018
+Celebrate your freedom with travel